andrasg/loxone-influx/readme.md

 >NOTE: The Loxone WS API will only emit change updates for items that are configured as "Use" in the "User interface" section of the block's Loxone config.
 > To avoid clutter in the Loxone native mobile app, I am using a dedicated user for this script, so items that I need in Influx but don't want in the mobile app are assigned in Loxone Config to this user only.

+The file `local.json` is in `.gitignore` so it won't be added to source control to avoid checking in credentials.

 The configuration items under the `uuids` node need to have the following format: